Rustic self-catering retreats

 15 miles/30 mins/£30 taxi from a mainline station (Tiverton Parkway in Devon).

-The annexe is a separate little cottage at The Hideaway that looks down over a deserted valley, your very own bubble of serenity where you can think, create and just be, far away from the endless to-do lists of normal life.
+The annexe looks out over a lush, almost deserted valley filled with trees.
+It’s your very own bubble of serenity where you can think, create and just be, far away from the endless to-do lists of normal life.

 It’s heated by a woodburner and the water is fed by a spring.
-It’s rustic, imperfect, and just a little bit magic, but it does normally get wifi (no TV, but that’s not what you’re here for).
+It’s rustic, quirky and a little bit magic.

 I’m sorry, but the site is not accessible.
-Please take a look at the FAQ section to see if it’s suitable for you first, as it does have some quirks.
+Please take a look at the FAQ section to see if it’s suitable for you.

 Time to think